 Before starting her doctorate, she was the associate editor of the Washington Quarterly at the Center for Strategic and International Studies.

-Sahar holds a PhD in political science from the University of California, Irvine; a MPP from the Harris School of Public Policy, University of Chicago; and, a BA from Ohio Wesleyan University.
+Sahar holds a PhD in political science from the University of California, Irvine; an MPP from the Harris School of Public Policy, University of Chicago; and a BA from Ohio Wesleyan University.